Seth Meyers worries for the future of his late night show because of ever-changing TV ‘ecosystem’

 Meyers, who has hosted “Late Night” on NBC for over a decade, spoke on this week’s episode of the “Armchair Expert” podcast about dealing with the uncertainty that comes with hosting a program.

-“There is this weird thing that I feel like I shifted from fearing that I wouldn’t be good enough and now my fear is weirdly more outside of my control, which is (that) just at some point the ecosystem might not support it,” Meyers told hosts Dax Shepard and Monica Padman.
+“There is this weird thing that I feel like I shifted from fearing that I wouldn’t be good enough and now my fear is weirdly more outside of my control, which is (that) just at some point the ecosystem might not support it,” Meyers told hosts Dax Shepard and Monica Padman on the podcast, which was recorded before the recent cancellation of “The Late Show with Stephen Colbert.”
 “I guess that’s better than thinking it’s your fault, but it is weird to not feel any control over it.”

 Meyers said his big takeaway from his experience on the late-night program is just to “show up and do the work.”